AIDS-Related Lymphoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About AIDS-Related Lymphoma

 - Small non-cleaved cell lymphoma.

-These and other symptoms may be caused by AIDS-related lymphoma.
-Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+These and other signs and symptoms may be caused by AIDS-related lymphoma or by other conditions.
+Check with your doctor if you have any of the following:

 - Weight loss or fever for no known reason.

 - Night sweats.
-(For more information, see the PDQ summary on Fever, Sweats, and Hot Flashes.)
+(For more information, see the PDQ summary on Hot Flashes and Night Sweats.)

 - Painless, swollen lymph nodes in the neck, chest, underarm, or groin.